Residence permit for orientation year

 You are allowed to start working during your application process in the following situations:

-• Your application included a copy of a foreign diploma or certificate.
-This diploma or certificate should be acknowledged by Nuffic.
-Diplomas from Flanders (Belgium) do not have to be acknowledged ny Nuffic.
+- Your application included a copy of a foreign diploma or certificate.
+This diploma or certificate has been assessed by Nuffic.
+Diplomas from Flanders (Belgium) do not have to be assessed by Nuffic.

 However, you need to have a Residence Endorsement sticker in your passport first.
-The Residence Endorsement sticker states, ‘Free to work, work permit not required’ (in Dutch: Arbeid vrij toegestaan, TWV niet vereist).
+The Residence Endorsement sticker states, ‘Work freely permitted, TWV not required’ (in Dutch: Arbeid vrij toegestaan, TWV niet vereist).
 You can make an appointment with the IND to have a Residence Endorsement sticker placed in your passport.

 Legal obligations